 In 2006, Mr. Napoli became the President and Chief Operating Officer of the Summa Foundation.
 During his nearly four years in this position, he was instrumental in expanding public and private sector support for the health system; leading the transformation of the Foundation as it changed its focus from one of stewardship to both grant seeking and grant making; and representing Summa in developing numerous community and regional collaborative efforts, such as the Austen BioInnovation Institute in Akron.

 Mr. Napoli is a graduate of Franciscan University and has served as adjunct faculty for Case Western Reserve University’s Mandel Center for Nonprofit Leadership.
 He is currently affiliated with numerous professional and community organizations including the Board of Directors of the Cleveland Council on World Affairs; the City Club of Cleveland, DigitalC, Cleveland Transformation Alliance, as well as The Temple-Tifereth Israel.

-Mr. Napoli is married to Joan Katz Napoli, Director of Education and Community Programs for The Cleveland Orchestra.
-Their son, Gabriel, is a student at Northwestern University in Evanston, Illinois.
+Mr. Napoli is married to Joan Katz Napoli, Senior Director of Education and Community Programs for The Cleveland Orchestra.
+Their son, Gabriel, is a graduate student at the Cleveland Institute of Music.